ncihtan/htan_missing_manual/faq.md

 ### Can I use HTAN data for my own research?

 Yes, researchers are encouraged to use HTAN data for their own studies.
-The data is publicly available, but users must acknowledge HTAN and the publication of the source data in any resulting publications
+The data is publicly available, but users must acknowledge HTAN and the publication of the source data in any resulting publications.
+Please see [Citing HTAN](/data_access/citing_HTAN.md) for more information.

 ### Where can I find updates on new data or features added to the HTAN Portal?